• Skip to primary navigation

 Easy recipes AND delicious leftovers?
 Count me in!

 Homemade beef pot pie is best served warm out of the oven, but leftovers are tasty the next day, too.
-Refrigerated in an airtight container, any extras will actually last for a couple of days.
+Any extras will last a couple of days if they are refrigerated in an airtight container or covered with plastic wrap.

-You can also seal leftovers in plastic wrap and freeze them for up to three months!
+You can also seal leftovers in a zipper freezer bag or freezer container and freeze them for up to three months!

 Portion out small pieces of pot pie before freezing for easy lunches.